Strategies for Reducing Peak Demand Charges in Energy Management

 Flexibility: Batteries can be charged during off-peak times, when electricity supply is plentiful and electricity prices are low.

-Scalability: Whether you’re a residential customer with a small battery setup or a manufacturing facility requiring large-scale energy storage, there’s a solution for everyone.
+Scalability: Whether you are a residential customer with a small battery setup or a manufacturing facility requiring large-scale energy storage, there is a solution for everyone.

 Pro Tip: Combining battery energy storage with renewable energy sources like solar panels amplifies your cost savings while enhancing grid stability.
 Excess energy generated during sunny off-peak hours can be stored and used later to offset peak demand.